SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/configure.md

 ---
-title: Configure
-description: >-
-  This article explains how to change your Syskit Monitor Service Account and Database Settings.
+description: This article explains how to change your Syskit Monitor Service Account and Database Settings.
-author: Andrea Budisa
-date: 29/6/2017
 ---

 # Configure